Kids LEARN How to Communicate

 Take a deep cleansing breath.

 Communication problems happen.
-We unknowingly create patterns of behaviors, and when we don’t address the ineffective behaviors, the patterns exist, and become ingrained in our families.
+We unknowingly create patterns of behaviors, and when we don’t address the ineffective behaviors, the patterns become ingrained in our families.

-In my previous article, “Nurturing Communication,” I stated that, “Communication involves so much more than what we say.
+In my previous article, “Nurturing Understanding,” I stated that, “Communication involves so much more than what we say.
 Partners must choose to improve how they communicate with each other by honestly sharing how they feel and what they are expecting from the other.
 Learning to communicate better can bring your relationship to a whole new level and reduce stress and conflict.”
 We can apply this same idea to communicating within our own families, between spouses and children.
-It’s important to remember that we, as parents, are helping our children, yes…even our teens, to learn how to function in society and it all starts at home.
+It’s important to remember that we, as parents, are helping our children, yes, even our teens, to learn how to function in society and it all starts at home.
 It starts with mutual love and respect.
-Our children will learn from our actions – both good & bad!
+Our children will learn from our actions—both good and bad.

-Behavioral Patterns can be re-created to fit the family’s needs.
-Parents are empowered to systematically, step-by-step, change their family’s internal system of how they relate to each other; with gentleness, honesty, and courage to take back their position as Parent.
+Behavioral Patterns can be recreated to fit the family’s needs.
+Parents are empowered to systematically, step-by-step, change their family’s internal system.
+They can change how they relate to each other, with gentleness, honesty, and courage to take back their position as parent.

-To start this initial step, the parents will need to carve out small windows of uninterrupted “Parent Time” so they can create the framework for the changes they would like to introduce to their family.
-Then Parents schedule frequent uninterrupted family time to discuss their ideas of changes with the family, and encourage their children to appropriately use active listening and “I” statements in response.
+To start this initial step, the parents will need to carve out small windows of uninterrupted “parent time” so they can create the framework for the changes they would like to introduce to the family.
+Then parents schedule frequent, uninterrupted family time to discuss their ideas of changes with the family, and encourage their children to appropriately use active listening and I-statements in response.

-Our Parents can empower their families to make the changes that will create happy, healthy, respectful children and peaceful nurturing Parents.
+Today’s parents can empower their family to make the changes that will create happy, healthy, respectful children and peaceful nurturing parents.
 I believe in the power of each of you.
 I know your journey is just one step away!

 When you yell and scream at your kids all the time guess what they are learning?
 To yell and scream back just to make themselves heard.